Jacqui is a BSc Occupational Therapy graduate from Wrexham Glyndŵr University.

 What does your current job involve?

-I am a community mental health occupational therapist.
-In a typical day I am likely to carry out an assessment, analysing the individual’s barriers to occupation.
-Working collaboratively to identify strengths and opportunities, both within their community and themselves.
+I am a Community Mental Health Occupational Therapist.
+In a typical day, I am likely to carry out an assessment analysing the individual’s barriers to occupation.
+I work collaboratively to identify strengths and opportunities, both within their community and themselves.
 I may refer to local schemes and reason future interventions with the individual.
 The overarching goal is the recovery of ordinary lives through meaningful activity, helping individuals do what they want or need to be able to in areas such as self-care, productivity or leisure.
-I have freedom to be creative in my role and no two days are the same.
+I have the freedom to be creative in my role and no two days are the same.

 What have been your career highlights to date?

 Although I have been qualified less than a year, I have helped to define prioritisation for referrals and I am following a new model of practice within the service.
 I created a research poster for our allied health professions event, and have created activity packs for service users during the pandemic.
 I also created a sensory-based wellbeing room for staff members in our team.

 What made you choose Wrexham Glyndŵr University?